Credit Card Transfer Partners Explained: The Complete Guide

 For Flights:

-- Virgin Atlantic → Book ANA flights (Japan)
+1. Virgin Atlantic → Book ANA flights to Japan (the best first class in the sky)

 For Hotels: